Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Summary and Conclusion

-\item Weak $p_{\rm{T}}$-dependence of proton to $\phi$ ratio at low-$p_{\rm{T}}$ in isotropic high-multiplicity pp events indicates a hydrodynamic behavior.
-This, along with a signal of strangeness enhancement, hints for QGP-like behavior in high multiplicity pp collisions.
+\item Weak $p_{\rm{T}}$-dependence of proton to $\phi$ ratio at low-$p_{\rm{T}}$ in isotropic high-multiplicity pp events indicates a hydrodynamic behaviour.
+This, along with a signal of strangeness enhancement, hints for QGP-like behaviour in high-multiplicity pp collisions.
+This behaviour in PYTHIA8 could be due to the CR mechanism.

-\item Larger dependence of integrated yield on spherocity is observed for high multiplicity compared to the low multiplicity pp collisions.
-However, the $p_{\rm{T}}$-integrated particle ratio shows less dependence on spherocity which suggests that, the relative increase in integrated yield for different particles as a function of spherocity are similar.
+\item Larger dependence of integrated yield on spherocity is observed for high-multiplicity compared to the low-multiplicity pp collisions.
+However, the $p_{\rm{T}}$-integrated particle ratio shows less dependence on spherocity, which suggests that the relative increase in integrated yield for different particles as a function of spherocity are similar.

-\item K*$^{0}$, $\phi$-like resonances showing completely different behavior than the stable particles needs further investigation both in pp and heavy-ion collisions for a better understanding of particle production mechanism.
+\item The $p_{\rm{T}}$-differential ratios with respect to pions show enhancement for particles containing strange quark(s).
+This suggests that higher number of MPIs may favour the production of particles with strange quark as the constituent.

 \end{enumerate} The present studies in view of the high-multiplicity era of pp collisions at the LHC energies bear high-level of importance in view of a possible QGP-like medium formation in pp collisions, while giving enough differential information about particle production mechanism taking into account event multiplicity, event spherocity, the transverse momentum and multi-partonic interactions.
 Availability of experimental data in near future would help us having a better understanding of underlying physics behind the high-multiplicity pp collisions at the LHC energies.
 In addition, these studies should help in fine-tuning the pQCD based event generators, while comparing similar findings in experimental data.